 Validation is a spectrum of activities that may encompass one or more tasks, including static testing, simulation, testbed deployment and canary testing.
-In addition, validation can all be used to assess non-functional properties, such as trust, providing confidence in the "handover of work, duties, or decisions" to the architecture.
+In addition, validation can also be used to assess non-functional properties, such as trust, providing confidence in the "handover of work, duties, or decisions" to the architecture.

-To compliment these validation activities, the experimentation controller also requires additional input from about the underlay network and its configuration.
-As shown in Error!
+To compliment these validation activities, the experimentation controller also requires additional input from the Underlay Network and its configuration.
+As shown in Figure 4Error!
 Reference source not found., this information should be stored and made available from the knowledge base.
 Representative examples of such data are discussed in clause 8.3.3.